San Pedro, Coahuila

 In the 2005 INEGI Census the city had a population of 43,447 inhabitants, while the municipality had a population of 93,377.
-The municipality has a large area of 9,942.7 km² (3,838.9 sq mi), which includes many smaller outlying communities, the largest of which is the town of Concordia (La Rosita).
+The municipality has a large area of 9,942.7 km2 (3,838.9 sq mi), which includes many smaller outlying communities, the largest of which is the town of Concordia (La Rosita).

 History

 During the French intervention, the lands had belonged primarily to Doña Luisa Ibarra de Zuloaga, who was closely associated with Empress Carlota.
 After the restoration of the republic, the lands, notably the ranches “La Chona” and “El Hormiguero” were seized by the government and placed under the control of Don Jerónimo Treviño, hero of the 1866 Battle of Santa Isabel.
 Mustered out Republican soldiers settled on the land having been given grants by the governor of Coahuila.

+Climate

 Sister Cities

 San Pedro is sister cities with Springfield, Illinois, United States.